OffchainLabs/arbitrum-classic/docs/L1_L2_Messages.md

 L2 to L1 messages work similar to L1 to L2 messages, but in reverse: an L2 transaction is published with an L1 message as encoded data, to be executed later.

 A key difference, however, is that in the L2 to L1 direction, a user must wait for the dispute period to pass between publishing their messages and actually executing it on L1; this is a direct consequence of the security model of Optimistic Rollups (see [finalty](Finality.md).)
-Additionally, unlike retyable tickets, outgoing messages have no upper bounded timeout; once the dispute window passes, they can be executed at any point.
+Additionally, unlike retryable tickets, outgoing messages have no upper bounded timeout; once the dispute window passes, they can be executed at any point.
 No rush.

 ### L2 to L1 Messages Lifecycle